LeeHowes/CPP/paper_framework_sources/p2203_bulk_schedule.md

 In the `get_execution_policy` model each of these can communicate a policy to the prior algorithm.

 We do realise that execution policy is a broader concept than just forward progress - it may be that we need to separate concerns here.
-The aspect of the execution policy that is a minimum requirement for the code being passed in - the way they are used in the current set of defined policies on the parallel algorithms - may be abstracted in this way while the wider policy is separate and describing execution may be useful.
+The aspect of the execution policy that is a statement of what the most relaxed conditions in which the function is safe to callthe way they are used in the current set of defined policies on the parallel algorithms, may be abstracted in this way while the wider policy is separate and describing execution may be useful.
 In that case `get_forward_progress_requirement` might be a better name.

 Having said that, wider policy requirements still do not seem to be properties of the executor and so the above section about passing a property into the bulk API still apply.